heidisu/actor-invaders/README.md

 ![](img/game.gif)

-In this workshop we will complete a simplyfied version of the classic game Space Invaders, as shown above.
+In this workshop we will complete a simplified version of the classic game Space Invaders, as shown above.
 While we are making the game work, you will get experience with how Akka actors work, their lifecycle, how to change their behaviour, and different ways to send messages to other actors.

 The GUI part is already there, but it isn't doing anything yet, our task will be to finish the game logic which uses a hierarchy of actors to manage updates and keep track of the game state.